Massage Therapy in St. George, UT

 A hot stone massage is a type of massage therapy.
 It’s used to help you relax and ease tense muscles and damaged soft tissues throughout your body.

 During a hot stone massage, smooth, flat, heated stones are placed on specific parts of your body.
 The stones are usually made of basalt, a type of volcanic rock that retains heat.

 At Synergy Massage our therapists offer a range of stretching therapy programs to assist our clients rehabilitating from musculoskeletal conditions and injuries.

 Self Care Techniques

-We educate our clients in self care techniques to further facilitate their well being.
-Such as: THAW Foam roller or Melt Foot and Hand balls.
+We educate our clients in self care techniques to further facilitate their well being, such as THAW Foam roller.
 Relaxation to medical massage our therapists have the skills and compassion to facilitate your journey of wellness.

 Our massage therapy treatments are often indicated for the following issues and injuries:

 We accept medically referred Insurance cases.
 Workmans Compensation, Auto Accident, or slip and fall cases are commonly accepted.
 We have a specialized prescription pad containing those diagnosed, modalities, and or procedures most often falling within the massage therapists scope of practice.
 The modalities and or procedures most used are already checked on the prescription pad in order to avoid insurance company delays, assuring your continuing care.
 Ask your Doctor about massage therapy being a part of your therapeutic care.